 It allows the chartering airline to adjust its flight schedule to accommodate seasonal surges or streamline the introduction of new routes.
 It can provide a prompt and suitable solution to events such as aircraft breakdown, AOG, aircraft immobilization, late aircraft delivery, and crew constraints, thereby avoiding flight cancellations and significant delays that would disrupt passenger travel.

-For the lessor airline providing the aircraft, it is the opportunity to operate an aircraft that has no planned schedule activity on its own network during the low season.
-Some lessor airlines may often prioritize wet leasing sub-contracts while some airlines are solely dedicated to ACMI chartering services.
+For the leasing airline, which provides the aircraft, it is an opportunity to fly an aircraft that has no scheduled activity or to make wet leasing a standalone business, as some airlines are dedicated solely to this ACMI leasing activity.

-The lessee airline is responsible for the payload, that is passengers and freight carried aboard.
+The lessee airline, which charters the aircraft, is responsible for the payload, which is the passengers and transported cargo.

 The lease agreement outlines the functions and responsibilities of the parties involved and should provide all necessary details to avoid potential disputes.

 Each party must ensure that the insurance policy is comprehensive and correctly distributed.
 Typically, the lessor insures the aircraft (hull) and third parties on the ground, while the lessee insures the passengers and the transported cargo.
 It is also necessary to make sure that the insured amounts allocated to passenger coverage are compatible with the countries of operation and airline policy.